 Meet State Work Requirements

-To have been employed for the minimum amount of time required by your state, and worked the required number of hours per week and/or earned the minimum required compensation.
+You must have been employed for the minimum amount of time required by your state, and have worked the required number of hours per week and/or earned the minimum required compensation.
 Those requirements vary, so check with your state unemployment office for details.

 State Eligibility Requirements

-That last point is where it gets tricky because each state determines its own rules for unemployment eligibility.
-For example, these are New York's rules for unemployment eligibility, as of early 2020:
+That last point is where it gets tricky, because each state determines its own rules for unemployment eligibility.
+For example, these are New York's rules for unemployment eligibility, as of 2021:

-You must have worked and been paid wages for work in at least two calendar quarters in your base period,
+- You must have worked and been paid wages in jobs covered by unemployment insurance in at least two calendar quarters.

-For claims filed in 2019, you must have been paid at least $2,400 in wages in one of the calendar quarters (this amount increases to $2,600 for claims filed in 2020) in your base period,
+- For claims filed in 2021, you must have been paid at least $2,700 in one calendar quarter.

 Most other states have similar formulas to determine eligibility.
 To find out what your state requires, contact your state unemployment office.